facebookresearch/RAM/projects/paragator/README.md

 ![Method](fig2.png)

-*Figure: During each round, we sample rollouts from the past aggregation round, pack them into the aggregation prompt, and perform inference to obtain the next pool of rollouts.*
+*Figure: At inference, during each round we sample rollouts from the past aggregation round, pack them into the aggregation prompt, and perform inference to obtain the next pool of rollouts.*